 Requests to transfer funds to Stanford University accounts outside the United States should be presented in writing to the OOT.
 Submit a support request to Cash Management.

 Transfers to accounts not controlled by Stanford University should use standard disbursement processes through Payment Services for payments to external parties.
 Submit a support request to get assistance with buying and paying if guidance is needed using the standard disbursements process.

 Credit and Debit Card Payments

 Stanford entities that accept credit or debit cards for products or services are called “Stanford Merchants.”
 Stanford Merchant accounts are centrally managed by Merchant Services (MS).
 For more information on the services available, review Accepting Credit and Debit Card Payments.

-Most university activity requiring receipt, holding and distribution of funds can be satisfied with existing university bank accounts.
+Most university activities requiring receipt, holding and distribution of funds can be satisfied with existing university bank accounts.
 If a university employee, department or affiliate has identified a business need to open a new, unique bank account, a written request must be made to the OOT by the financial manager of the requesting unit.
 The OOT will evaluate the business need for the account in the context of existing banking services.

 Changes to the bank account, signatories, address, services or authorized users must be submitted in writing to the OOT.
 The authorized department financial manager responsible for the bank account or their designee should submit a support request to the OOT.